SAP-samples/abap-platform-bgpf-appl-log-events-side-effects/README.md

 The background process is registered and being executed immediatley after the RAP framework has performed the COMMIT WORK statement.

-When the background process finishes it updates the entity of our RAP business objects using an EML call.
+When the background process finishes, it updates the entity of our RAP business objects using an EML call.

 <pre>
       MODIFY ENTITIES OF ZBGPFR_InventoryTP_006